Canadian West Coast Voyages by Boutique Ship

 Experience a refreshing sense of adventure from everyday life.

-The Union Jack is a one-of-a-kind vessel and being aboard sparks an unparalleled feeling of inspiration and wonder in travellers young and old.
+The Union Jack is a one-of-a-kind vessel and being on board sparks an unparalleled feeling of inspiration and wonder in travellers, young and old.
 Take the tour for yourself and get acquainted with the Union Jack.